-Hilton’s romantic Goodbye, Mr. Chips describes the courtship of Chip and Katherine as being so brief that within a week of meeting, “they were head over heels in love” and married soon after.
+Hilton’s romantic Goodbye, Mr. Chips describes Chip and Katherine’s courtship as being so brief that within a week of meeting, “they were head over heels in love” and married soon after.
 This is not what a filmmaker wants in a romantic tale.
 The consequence is that Sam Woods expanded the courtship, first with a sort-of-picnic in the Austrian Tyrol where Chips and Katherine share a lunch of ham sandwiches:

 “Won’t you have a sandwich?
 I’ve got loads here,” Katherine asks, “This one is ham.”